 Only persons living in the Town of Shawangunk and Wallkill Central School District shall be eligible for election to the board of trustees.

 Current employees of the Wallkill Public Library are not eligible for election to the board of trustees, nor are they eligible for appointment to the board in the event of a vacancy.
-Eligibility resumes upon the end of employment, provided the former employee meets the criteria stated within these by-laws Additionally, current board members are not eligible to be employees of the library.
+Eligibility resumes upon the end of employment, provided the former employee meets the criteria stated within these by-laws.
+Additionally, current board members are not eligible to be employees of the library.

 Article IV ELECTIONS